 Of course, it’s easy to take this wall of negativity and step back from the project and curb your enthusiasm — and give up!
 Here’s a clip from my keynote in Zurich in which I talk about the challenges you might face.

 But real innovators don’t give up!
-They work to address the organizational sclerosis that might be in place.
-What you should do is confront these excuses head on: there are a variety of different reactions depending on the different excuses that are used:
+They work to address organizational sclerosis that might be in place.
+What you should do is confront these excuses head-on: there are a variety of different reactions depending on the different excuses that are used:

 - help them that those who tackle the tough issues usually win.
 This is a good time to put into perspective the concept of accelerating change.
 You need to make sure that the leadership team understands that everything around us today is changing faster than ever before, and will continue to do so: business models, methods of customer interaction, new forms of competition.
 Business today is all about continually confronting a flood of tough issues; we should be bulking up our capabilities to deal with a world of incessant change.

 - if it’s not part of the strategic planning process, make it part of it.
-Every organizations has multiple processes in which issues and activities rise to the top because they’ve been idenitified as fitting within the overall strategic plan.
+Every organization has multiple processes in which issues and activities rise to the top because they’ve been identified as fitting within the overall strategic plan.
 If yours isn’t part of the plan, work to get it there.